-AACSB: Analytic Blooms: Remember Difficulty: 2 Medium Learning Objective: 02-03 How do organizations identify the behaviors that underlie task performance?
+AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 2 Medium Learning Objective: 02-02 What is task performance?
 Topic: What Does It Mean To Be A "Good Performer"?

-50. Riya has become famous creating new styles in women's formal wear.
-Her (p.
-35assistants copy the patterns created by Riya, cut cloth pieces and sew them into garments that look like Riya's creations.
-The work done by Riya is a type of . whereas the work done by her assistants is a type of .
+53. Riya has become famous creating new styles in women's formal wear.
+Her assistants copy the (p.
+35- patterns created by her, cut cloth pieces and sew them into garments that look like her 36) creations.
+The work done by Riya is a type of whereas the work done by her assistants is a type of

-- A. routine task performance; creative task performance - B. creative task performance; counterproductive behavior - C. citizenship behaviors; counterproductive behavior - D. counterproductive behavior; creative task performance - E. creative task performance; routine task performance
+- A. routine task performance; creative task performance - B. creative task performance; counterproductive behavior - C. citizenship behavior; counterproductive behavior - D. counterproductive behavior; creative task performance - E. creative task performance; routine task performance